-- Once we scan or photograph your artifact, Framingham State University will create an online collection in the institution's digital repository: Digital Commons at Framingham State.
+- Once we scan or photograph your artifact, Framingham State University will create an online collection in the institution's digital repository.
 The online collection will be a wonderful way to view pictures of the event and also showcase the community's veterans artifacts.

 What other cool things are happening at the event?

 - Francisco A. Ureña, Massachusetts Secretary of Veterans' Services will be speaking at the event.

 - Dear Dearest Mother; Still-life Montages Composed from Keepsakes of War Veterans by Professor Leslie Starobin will be displayed at the event.

 - The day before the event, March 23rd is the FSU Veterans Center Grand Opening from 11am - 2pm